 16. Element 16: Graduation Petition and Academic Variances Submission & Deadlines a.
 Two to three quarters prior to the contemplated quarter of graduation, the online PDF form titled "Gradation Petition for Graduate and Professional Programs" is due.
 This form is available online at myllu.llu.edu, "Student Resources" tab, and then under "Student Forms".
-Once completed by the student, the form must go to the SAHP for signatures - the Program Manager will assist the candidate in this process.
-Once received, the Program Manager will assist the PhD candidate in printing their Degree Completion Report (DCR) or LLU On-track Form.
-The Program Manager will collect all of the necessary SAHP signatures on behalf of the students.
-For candidates attempting to complete in time to participate in the June Commencement Ceremony, the Program Director or Manager will contact the dissertation chair to determine if an end of spring quarter completion date is feasible.
-Once completion feasibility is confirmed and all signatures are obtained, the Program Manager will submit the form to LLU University Records on behalf of the candidate.
-It is the PhD candidate's responsibility to follow up with the Program Manager to affirm that they have been included on the graduation list, that a spring quarter completion has been deemed feasible, the form has been both submitted and approved by both the sponsoring school and oversight school (FGS), and they have been approved to participate in the June Commencement Ceremony.
+Once completed by the student, the form must go to the SAHP for signatures - the Program Coordinator will assist the candidate in this process.
+Once received, the Program Coordinator will assist the PhD candidate in printing their Degree Completion Report (DCR).
+The Program Coordinator will collect all of the necessary SAHP signatures on behalf of the students.
+For candidates attempting to complete in time to participate in the June Commencement Ceremony, the Program Director or Coordinator will contact the dissertation chair to determine if an end of spring quarter completion date is feasible.
+Once completion feasibility is confirmed and all signatures are obtained, the Program Coordinator will submit the form to LLU University Records on behalf of the candidate.
+It is the PhD candidate's responsibility to follow up with the Program Coordinator to affirm that they have been included on the graduation list, that a spring quarter completion has been deemed feasible, the form has been both submitted and approved by both the sponsoring school and oversight school (FGS), and they have been approved to participate in the June Commencement Ceremony.
 Failure to do so may result in the unfortunate event that the candidate will not be eligible to participate in that year's commencement ceremony.
-Actual wording from the LLU Graduate Petition: "Please Note: The school dean's office is responsible for obtaining a Faculty of Graduate Studies (FGS) signature and turning the form to University Records according to the degree clearance procedure submission dates".
-These dates are provided below.
+Actual wording from the LLU Graduate Petition: "Please Note: The school dean's office

-- b.
-Academic Variances: If the Program Director approves a variance in the curriculum, the PhD candidate must work with the Program Director or Manager to submit an Academic Variance Form (electronic document).
+- is responsible for obtaining a Faculty of Graduate Studies (FGS) signature and turning the form to University Records according to the degree clearance procedure submission dates".
+These dates are provided below. - b.
+Academic Variances: If the program director approves a variance in the curriculum, the PhD candidate must work with the Program Director or Coordinator to submit an Academic Variance Form (electronic document).
 See table below for a list of deadlines by completion quarter. - c.
 Deadlines for Graduation Petitions and Academic Variances:

-Graduates and Deadlines Spring and Summer Program Completion (June, Sept) Fall Program Completion (Dec) Winter Program Completion (Mar)
+Graduates and Spring and Summer Fall Program Winter Program

+Deadlines Program Completion Completion

+Completion (June, (Dec) (Mar)

+Sept)

 Academic

 Variances: Last day October 1 March 1 July 1

 for School to submit

 approved form to

 University Records

 Graduate Petition:

 Last day for the November 1 April 1 August 1

 Student to submit

 Grad Petition to

 School

 Graduation

 Petition: Last day December 1 May 1 September 1

 for School to submit

 to University

 Records